bigbio/nf-workflows/qc-rawms-nf/README.md

-Download data from PRIDE and convert to mzML
+Quameter IDFree Pipeline
 ========================

-This workflow download a dataset from PRIDE and convert all the files to mzML using rhe popular workflow system [nextflow](https://www.nextflow.io/).
+This workflow download a dataset from PRIDE and convert all the files to mzML, finally it execute the quameter tool with IDFree option for quality control of RAW data previous to Peptide Identification.

 Preferquisites:

 - Docker: The crux tool is run using a docker container from [BioContainers](http://biocontainers.pro)
 - NextFlow: You need to install [nextflow](https://www.nextflow.io/)